-For Tenants, the 7 day Notice to Cure is a great tool.
-If the Landlord did not maintain the premises, roofs, windows, and all structural components of the property, a Tenant can serve their Landlord a 7 day Notice to Cure.
-Thereafter, the Landlord must remove the violation within 7 days.
-If they fail to remove the violation within 7 days, the Tenant can terminate the lease.
+For Tenants, the Florida 7 day Notice is a great resource.
+For example, if the Landlord did not maintain the premises, roofs, windows, and all structural components of the property, they can serve the Landlord a 7 day Notice.
+Thereafter, the Landlord has 7 days to remove the violation.
+If they fail to remove the violation, the Tenant can terminate the lease.

 If the Landlord fails to cure the violation within 7 days, a Tenant can withhold rent.
-The 7 Day Notice to Cure must address the Tenant’s Intention to Withhold Rent.
+The 7 Day Notice must address the Tenant’s Intention to Withhold Rent.
 However, a Tenant must be careful.
 If a Tenant believes that violations exist and serve the Landlord with a 7 day notice, the Landlord can still attempt to evict the Tenant.
 For Example: If the Tenant serves the Landlord a 7 day Notice to Cure and the Landlord believes there are no violations, a Landlord can still attempt to evict the Tenant if the Tenant withholds rent.